 - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost-sharing amounts do not change during this period. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Cardiovascular disorders - · Chronic heart failure - Kidney disease
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Cardiovascular disorders - Chronic heart failure - Dementia - Diabetes - Chronic and disabling mental health conditions - Your eligibility will be determined based upon a confirmation of your qualifying diagnosis from your healthcare provider(s).

-- Your eligibility will be determined based upon a confirmation of your qualifying diagnosis from your healthcare provider(s). - Please go to the "Special Supplemental Benefits for the Chronically III" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- Please go to the "Special Supplemental Benefits for the Chronically III" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.